 Stamford Aggravated Assault Lawyer

-Aggravated assault is one of the most commonly charged crimes in Stamford.
+Aggravated assault is one of the most commonly charged crimes in Connecticut.
 Often arising during the course of a domestic violence dispute, third-degree assault arrests can apply in a variety of circumstances with differing degrees of severity.

 Understanding Stamford Assault Laws